Vue

 es to define components.
 We do it with the help of several libraries:

-- pretty much the same asvue-class-component
+- pretty much the same as , but with nuxt

 This way we can achieve some level of type safety.
 It is not 100% safe.
 But it is something.